kevinprovoost/opdracht2/README.md

 ## Author Information

-This role was created in 2023 by [Kevin Provoost](mailto:kevin.provoost@student.howest.be).
+This playbook was created in 2023 by [Kevin Provoost](mailto:kevin.provoost@student.howest.be).